BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 An Approach with Progressive Enhancement

-After completing the mobile app, the next step was to develop a responsive website for BetterBites.
-I adopted a progressive enhancement approach—starting with mobile design first—to ensure that the core features and essential elements were prioritised.
-This allowed for a strong foundation before scaling up to the desktop experience.
+After completing the mobile app, I developed a responsive website using a mobile-first approach.
+This ensured core features were prioritised before scaling up to the desktop experience.

 Remodelled Sitemap